Dr. John Gonzalez & Orthopedic Medical Group of Riverside – My Experiences

 Lack of Patient Concern

-On the 3rd day of acute pain after my surgery without any response from Orthopedic Medical Group, I called and stated I wasn’t going to leave another message, I would hold until someone could speak to me.
+On the third day of acute pain after my surgery without any response from Orthopedic Medical Group, I called and insisted I would wait on hold until someone could speak to me.

 - While I was out of work, I needed a single page completed so I would be able to receive disability benefits while I was out of work.
 It took 5 weeks and many calls to get it completed.